Blog : Bamboo house

 Spaces between the walls promote good air circulation.

+Bulcock then decided the house has to be an integrated one.
+“The main idea is to make the house an integral part of the nature,” he recalled.
 “Meaning, it has to blend well with the land features and trees around it.
 So the plan calls for plenty of open spaces and undisturbed materials, such as plain concrete finishes, glass, and bamboo.”

 Bamboo House in Malaysia

-Imitating nature with a rain garden, the architects put in a nice little green alfresco oasis on the second floor.
+Imitating nature with a rain garden, the architects put in a nice little green al fresco oasis on the second floor.

 Bamboo House in Malaysia

-A semi-outdoor area stays cool and comfortable all day thanks to leafy plants and underground vapors.
+A semi-outdoor area stays cool and comfortable all day, thanks to leafy plants and underground vapors.

-The floor consists of a dining room, a kitchen, a TV room and a wide balcony overlooking a swimming pool.
-The lower floor includes a home office, a living room, a storage room and a maid’s quarter.
+The three-story house was set on a slope.
+So, Bullock placed a carport and a main entrance on the second floor for practical use.
+The floor consists of a dining room, kitchen, TV room and a wide balcony overlooking a swimming pool.
+The lower floor includes a home office, living room, storage room and a maid’s quarter.
 The private area is reserved on the third floor.

 5-7